2023 Newark and Sherwood District Council election: Bridge

 Bridge ward had been held by Conservative councillors Simon Haynes and Jack Kellas immediately prior to the election.
-They both won their seats in by-elections in 2021 following the resignations of the two independent councillors elected in 2019, one of whom was Irene Brown, who was re-elected to the seat in 2023.
+They had won their seats at a two-seat by-election on 1 July 2021 following the departure of the two independent councillors elected in 2019, Gill Dawn and Irene Brown.
+Brown was re-elected in 2023.
 Seats shown as independent hold to allow comparison with 2019 results.
 Simon Haynes and Jack Kellas both stood in Farndon and Fernwood ward in 2023 rather than Bridge ward.